blanchardjeremy/google-groups-php-api/README.md

 If you would like to encourage Google to create a real API, post in this thread (or "star it"): [Groups API](http://code.google.com/p/gdata-issues/issues/detail?id=27).

+This library requires that you specify the username and password for a Google Account with manager/admin access to each group that you want to manipulate.

 **NOTE:** This library comes with no gaurentee of service.
 If Google changes the format of pages or any form submission process, this library may cease to function.

 Features